 This is a part of the Death Railway constructed during the Second World War using POW labor to cut through the mountain.
 Along a 4-kilometer walking trail made by the Allied prisoners, today visitors can envision the difficulties faced in constructing the Death Railway using simple tools.
 Take a closer look at this historical Hellfire Pass, walk along remaining railroad tracks and even walk into the cutting!

-Learn a history of Hellfire Pass with the modern setting museum with knowledgeable information regarding WW II and the origin of Hellfire Pass.
+Learn a history of hellfire pass with the modern setting museum with knowledgeable information regarding ww II and the origin of hellfire pass.
 The admission is free.
-Gov Update.

 Opening hours : 09.00 AM – 04.00 PM